richardnair/BEETlab.io/research.md

-Here are the open projects that we currently work on:
+These are the open projects that we are currently working on.
+Both of these projects have been funded by [Science Foundation Ireland](https://www.sfi.ie/) .

 **RODEO: Root Dynamics for Ecosystem Observation** In RODEO, we are building a network of root-shoot observatories at ecosystem greenhouse gas observation sites to study the linkage between root and shoot phenology and what this means for the carbon cycle.